Intag: Mining

 In 2002, the ministry of energy and mining offered mining concessions in Intag publicly.
 Canadian mining corporation Ascendant Copper received those in 2004.
-There was resistance against by Radio Intag., which has existed since 2007. he intention of mining is opposed by locals.
+There was resistance against by Radio Intag., which has existed since 2007.
+The intention of mining is opposed by locals.
 Locals were threatened and beaten by security staff hired by Ascendant Copper.
 Not only human rights abuses by companies, but also by government have occurred.
 Ascendant Copper would face difficulties and created a plan to buy land.

 The Inter-American Human Rights Commission Organization was informed.
 With support of Canadian organizations Friends of Nature and MiningWatch Canada, a claim against Ascendant Copper for having violated safeguards established in standards for multinational companies was filed with the OECD.
 In 2005, three months before Copper Mesa (then Ascendant Copper) was listed on the Toronto Stock Exchange, County Mayor Auki Tituaña wrote to the Finance and Audit Committee of the Toronto Stock Exchange: "We consider it to be appropriate and fair that before accepting open "trade" of Ascendant Copper Corporation's stocks in the Stock Market, you evaluate in depth the "new" company's merits..."